MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 };
 ```

-The Image Description API has both text content moderation running to protect against harmful uses, but we also provide you the ability to alter the thresholds set for triggering.
-To learn more, please visit _______.
+The Image Description API runs text content moderation to protect against harmful uses and provides the ability to alter the thresholds set for triggering.

-Note that the image description API is overloaded with multiple different parameter sets based on the level of control you want over the API.
+The Image Description API is overloaded with multiple different parameter sets based on the level of control you want over the API.
 Shown below are the different methods.
-The example further below will illustrate a scenario where all parameters are used.
+The example below illustrates a scenario where all parameters are used.

 ```
 public IAsyncOperationWithProgress<LanguageModelResponse, String> DescribeAsync(Microsoft.Graphics.Imaging.ImageBuffer image);